 - Multinational companies that were seeing currency fluctuations drag on results are about to see currency fluctuations improve their results.

 - Because of the price and the gray market, the iPhone isn't going to be as big of a deal in China as the media thinks it's going to be.

-This article was originally published on Nov.
+This article was originally published Nov.
 12, 2009.
 It has been updated.

 Tim Hanson is co-advisor of Motley Fool Global Gains.
 He does not own shares of any company mentioned.
-Microsoft is an Inside Value selection.
-Motley Fool Options recommended buying diagonal calls on Microsoft.
-The Motley Fool owns shares of Oracle.
-Everybody like the Fool's disclosure policy, so you should, too.
+Cemex is a Stock Advisor recommendation.
+Everybody likes the Fool's disclosure policy, so you should, too.